sarahmcmanus/project-euler/README.md

 # Project Euler
-These are my solutions for Project Euler https://projecteuler.net/
+These are my solutions for Project Euler, https://projecteuler.net/